DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 1 and 15 rejected under 35 U.S.C.
+Claims 1-12 and 15-20 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Regarding Claim 1, the claim is unclear as in lines 7-8, the claim states that “internal element as is a single piece with the inner wall and/or the outer wall,” but then states in lines 8-9 that the “internal element comprises a partition element that divides the cavity into two partial cavities and is arranged only on the outer wall.”
-These two portions of the claim are contradictory, as if the internal element is a single piece with inner wall, it would contradict the last line of the claim stating that the internal element comprises a partition arranged only on the outer wall.
-Furthermore, the last line of the claim is contradicted again in claim 2, as claim 2 requires the internal element to be “on” the inner wall (the limitation “wherein the at least one internal element is a support element, which preferably extends from the inner wall to the outer wall” requires the internal element to extend from the inner wall to the outer wall, and therefore the internal element would need to be “on” the inner wall as well).
+Regarding Claim 1, the claim is unclear as in lines 7-8, the claim states that “internal element as is a single piece with the inner wall and/or the outer wall,” but then states in lines 8-9 that the “internal element comprises at least one partition element that divides the at least one cavity into at least two partial cavities and is only attached to the outer wall.”
+These two portions of the claim are contradictory, as if the internal element is a single piece with inner wall, it would contradict the last line of the claim stating that the internal element comprises a partition attached only to the outer wall.
+Furthermore, the last line of the claim is contradicted again in claim 2, as claim 2 requires the internal element to be “attached to” the inner wall (the limitation “extends from the inner wall to the outer wall” requires the internal element to extend from the inner wall to the outer wall, and therefore the internal element would need to be “attached to” the inner wall as well).
+Claims 2-12 are rejected for the same reason as well, as they are dependent on claim 1.
 Further clarification is required.

 Claim Rejections - 35 USC § 102